cbonoz/xrp23/README.md

 ![Alt text](img/logo_3_2.png)

 ## Potential future work
-1. Mainnet deployment and support: DataTrace is currently deployable on Ripple EVM testnet and is free to use - mainnet deployments would offer more long term guarantees and stability.
+1. Mainnet deployment and support: DataTrace is currently deployable on Ripple EVM testnet and is free to use - mainnet deployments would offer more long-term guarantees and stability.
 2. Security audit and review: Ensure the highest level of data security, privacy, and resistance to potential attacks.
-Do repeated testing to ensure that encrypted data can only be accessed when all the conditions are met.
+Repeated testing ensures that encrypted data can only be accessed when all the conditions are met.
-3. Integration with additional blockchains: Cross chain interactions on the app require configuring source and destination addresses in the DataTrace app - more sources could be added and maintained.
+3. Integration with additional blockchains: Cross-chain interactions on the app require configuring source and destination addresses in the DataTrace app - more sources could be added and maintained

 ### Useful links